The Sub-Branch is heavily involved each year in commemorating a number of significant dates in ADF history.

 “Lest we forget”

-On the 25th of April each year the Sub-Branch remembers the men and women who have served in the defence of this great nation.
-The day’s events consist of a Dawn Service, gunfire Breakfast, a Citizens March, followed by a wreath laying ceremony at the Memorial Gardens
+On the 25th of April each year the Sub-Branch remembers the men and women who have served in the defence of this nation.
+The day’s events consist of a Dawn Service, a gunfire Breakfast and a Citizens March, followed by a wreath-laying ceremony at the Memorial Gardens.

 A Dawn Service is held at Kings Beach to remember those who became the ANZACs.